Poalei Agudat Yisrael

-Poalei Agudat Yisrael (פועלי אגודת ישראל) was a trade union and Jewish political party in Poland and a minor political party in Israel.
-It was also known as PAI or PAGI, its Hebrew acronym (Hebrew: פאג"י or פא"י).
+Poalei Agudat Yisrael (פועלי אגודת ישראל) was a trade union and Jewish political party in the Second Polish Republic and a minor political party in Israel.
+It was also known as PAI or PAGI, its Hebrew abbreviation (Hebrew: פאג"י or פא"י).

 History

 Poalei Agudas Izrael was founded in 1922 in Lodz, Poland as a workers affiliate of Agudas Izrael of Poland.
 As well as being a trade union, they fielded candidates in the Polish elections in the interwar period.

 With the establishment of the State of Israel, Poalei Agudat Yisrael became an ultra-orthodox workers' political party associated with Agudat Yisrael.
 They were also part of the Histadrut.

 In the elections for the first Knesset, the party ran on a joint list with the other religious parties of the time, Agudat Yisrael, Mizrachi and Hapoel HaMizrachi.
 The group was called the United Religious Front and won 16 seats.
 They joined David Ben-Gurion's coalition government alongside Mapai, the Progressive Party, the Sephardim and Oriental Communities and the Democratic List of Nazareth.

 However, the grouping created problems in the governing coalition due to its differing attitude to education in the new immigrant camps and the religious education system.
 They also demanded that Ben-Gurion close the Supply and Rationing Ministry and appoint a businessman as Minister for Trade and Industry.
 As a result, Ben-Gurion resigned on 15 October 1950.
-After the differences were resolved, Ben-Gurion formed the second government on 1 November 1950, with the United Religious Front retaining their place in the coalition.
+After the differences were resolved, Ben-Gurion formed the second government on 1 November 1950, with the United Religious Front retaining its place in the coalition.

 In the 1951 elections, the United Religious Front disbanded into its separate parties, and Poalei Agudat Yisrael fought the election alone.
 They won two seats and were included in Ben-Gurion's coalition.
 However, they helped bring down the third government after disagreeing with Ben-Gurion on religious education issues.
 They were not included in the fourth, fifth or sixth governments.